Oren-T/i2i_teaming_tools/planning/architecture.md

   * Note: The `Updated` status handles explicit user-requested changes.
 The daily calendar sync (below) serves as a safety net to catch any discrepancies that may have been missed.
 * **Manual “Run now”**
   * Custom menu or button calling `processNewProjects()`.
+* **Permissions Management (Manual)**
+  * Custom menu item: "Refresh Permissions".
+  * Action: Re-applies sharing settings to the Main Projects File based on the Staff Directory roles.
+Not strictly enforced by a timer, but available to fix discrepancies.
+* **Staff Directory Sync (On Edit)**
+  * Trigger: `onEdit` or Manual run on the Staff Directory sheet.
+  * Action: Updates the dropdown options in the Google Form (Assignees, Leads) to match the currently active staff in the directory.
 * **Time-driven daily trigger (e.g. 8am)**
   * Function: `dailyMaintenance()`.
   * Responsibilities: